 Catch of the Day DC School of Evangelism offers a unique curriculum to learn how to evangelize.
 Through fishing analogies, applied and practical evangelism training, students learn how to preach the gospel, share their Christian faith, catch and save people.
 We use textbooks, classroom lectures, demonstrations, role-play, and on-the-job training to provide diverse methods to educate students.
 We train men and women how to do the work of an evangelist.
 (2 Timothy 4:5)

 Students learn firsthand how to effectively catch people where they live, work and play.
-They learn how to share their personal testimony and how to present the gospel in a non threatening way.
+They learn how to share their personal testimony present the gospel in a non threatening way.
 Students learn the power of patience when waiting for a fish to bite.
-They learn how to apply the right bait, cast their gospel lines, wait for a bite, set their hooks, feel and reel the catch.
-Fishing analogies really helps students to visualize and understand the process of what it takes to catch people.
+They learn how to apply the right bait, cast their gospel lines, wait on the Holy Spirit, set their hooks, feel and reel the catch.
+Fishing analogies helps students to visualize and understand the process of what it takes to catch people.

 Fishing Expedition Practicum

 Students are required to participate in the evangelism practicum called a fishing expedition.
 The fishing expedition requires student to go into villages, towns, cities, highways, byways, neighborhoods and communities, shopping centers and wherever people gather to catch and conversate; share your personal testimony; and present the gospel.
 The fishing expedition practicum gives students on-the-job evangelism training with an experienced teacher and mentor.
 Evangelist trainees come face to face, eyeball to eyeball and soul to soul with the catch.
 Students become comfortable, confident and consistent engaging catching people.